-It often seems that analog wristwatches have gone the way of the landline, the film camera, the crowded indoor restaurant.
-But while you may tell time with your phone, your kid will still get a kick out of an old-school analog watch.
-Kids watches are not only a very cool accessory (that won’t get lost, by the way, since they’re literally tethered to their hands), but they can also help children understand the progression of their day in hours and minutes, and help them learn the fundamentals of telling time in a much more direct way than a far pricier smartphone.
+It often seems that analog wristwatches have gone the way of the landline, the film camera, and the crowded indoor restaurant.
+And while you may be resigned to telling time with your phone, there’s still a chance for your kid to get a kick out of an old-school analog watch.
+Kids watches are not only a very cool accessory (and one with a low risk of getting lost, since they’re tethered to their hands), the best kids watches help children understand the progression of their day in hours and minutes, and help them learn the fundamentals of telling time in a much more direct way than a smartphone or digital clock.

-Kids start grasping the concept of time (though it remains somewhat abstract) around the first grade, and time becomes integrated into their daily lives.
-To help them make the connection, look for a kids watch with a face that’s big, bright, and easy to read, preferably with a band that’s cool and on trend.
+Kids start grasping the concept of time (though it remains somewhat abstract) around the first grade, and time becomes continually integrated into their daily lives.
+To help them make the connection, look for a kids watch with a face that’s big, bright, and easy to read.
+A band that’s cool and on-trend doesn’t hurt either.

 So the next time you tell your kid they have six minutes until their Zoom class starts, they’ll know that you’re talking about something concrete, instead of some ephemeral concept, and you won’t have to nag to get things running on schedule.
 Just kidding: You’ll still have to nag.